Earnstein/ZestPay/README.md

 # ZestPay
-Manage your money with ease using zestPay, a fintech application built with Django.
+Manage your money with ease using zestPay, a fintech application built with Django, Html, css, Javascript.